confluentinc/ksql/design-proposals/klip-58-limit-clause-for-pull-queries.md

 upstream operators and stop scanning for rows after that.
 If the limit isn't reached and we run out of rows to return (exhausting the rows that conform to our query), then the operator will just return.

-As an example, if we have a table called `ridersNearMountainView` with `Schema: DISTANCEINMILES DOUBLE KEY, RIDERS ARRAY<STRING>, COUNT BIGINT`, and we execute a pull query of the form:
+As an example, if we have a `TABLE` called `ridersNearMountainView` with `Schema: DISTANCEINMILES DOUBLE KEY, RIDERS ARRAY<STRING>, COUNT BIGINT`, and we execute a pull query of the form:
 ```SQL
 SELECT distanceinmiles, riders